JackScallan02/chess-puzzle-kit/README.md

 # ChessPuzzleKit
 [![PyPI version](https://img.shields.io/pypi/v/ChessPuzzleKit.svg)](https://pypi.org/project/ChessPuzzleKit/)

-**ChessPuzzleKit** is a Python library for accessing and working with chess puzzles from the [Lichess puzzle database](https://database.lichess.org/#puzzles).
-It provides functionality to retrieve unique puzzles by theme types, rating, and popularity, all with zero setup.
+**ChessPuzzleKit** is a Python library for accessing and working with nearly 5 million chess puzzles from the [Lichess puzzle database](https://database.lichess.org/#puzzles).
+It provides functionality to retrieve unique puzzles by theme types, rating, popularity, and more, all with zero setup.

 ## Features

-- Automatically downloads and caches a Lichess puzzle database (almost 5 million puzzles, ~900 MB)
 - Filter puzzles by:
   - Theme (e.g. `fork`, `pin`, `mateIn2`, etc.)
   - Rating or popularity range
-- Returns puzzles as Python dictionaries
+  - Other attributes
+  - Automatically downloads and caches a Lichess puzzle database (almost 5 million puzzles, ~900 MB)
+  - Supports custom PostgreSQL or SQLite database connections

 ## Installation
 You can install this package from [PyPI](https://pypi.org/project/ChessPuzzleKit/):